Pileated Woodpecker

 Behavior

-Although the pileated woodpecker is adapted to clinging to the sides of trees, it is a strong flyer, and it sometimes hops around on the ground.
+Although the pileated woodpecker often clings to the sides of trees while searching for insects, it is also a strong flyer and sometimes hops along the ground looking for food.

 Did You Know?